-I also offer a four-hour private Refresher Session via SKYPE for couples who’ve done a HypnoBirthing course before and would like to revise the hypnosis, massage and breathing techniques.
-These can be held during the day or evening on weekdays: £200 per couple
+I also offer a four-hour private Refresher Session via SKYPE for couples who’ve done a Hypnobirthing course before and would like to revise the hypnosis, massage and breathing techniques: £250 per couple (includes all course materials and two hypnosis MP3s)

-I’m passionate about teaching HypnoBirthing: The Mongan Method™.
-Since 2006 I’ve taught over 450 couples and have lectured on HypnoBirthing to midwives at Croydon University Hospital, Princess Royal University Hospital, St George’s Hospital, Orpington Hospital and St Helier Hospital.
+I’m passionate about teaching Hypnobirthing after studying HypnoBirthing: The Mongan Method™ in 2006.
+Since then I’ve taught over 500 couples and have lectured on Hypnobirthing to midwives at Croydon University Hospital, Princess Royal University Hospital, St George’s Hospital, Orpington Hospital and St Helier Hospital.

 I’ve been privileged to attend five hospital births (a water birth in a birth centre, a labour-ward birth and three C-sections) and have attended two National Childbirth Trust (NCT) courses.

 WHAT IS HYPNOBIRTHING?

-HypnoBirthing is based on the philosophy that fear during childbirth causes tension, and this can lead to pain.
+Hypnobirthing is based on the philosophy that fear during childbirth causes tension, and this can lead to pain.
 By learning to use self-hypnosis, visualisations, massage and breathing techniques you stay deeply relaxed and so tire less easily during labour.
-This helps you to give birth in an easier, much more comfortable way and reduces the need for artificial pain relief and unnecessary medical intervention.
+This helps you to give birth in an easier, much more comfortable way.

 WHAT CAN HYPNOBIRTHING DO FOR YOU?